 Our first visit to Himeji Castle was with a toddler.
 We had to leave our stroller in a designated area just inside the entrance, so our two-year-old was free to walk around the grounds.
 We came to a small museum and I told Fletcher he wasn’t allowed to touch any items.
 He was really good at just looking but reached up to a barrier rope.
 The second his little hand touched it, a staff member rushed over, told him off and frightened him, so we exited the building.

 There was a hall that was open to enter but we decided to let our toddler roam free outside.
-He really enjoyed seeing all the different sized rocks that made up the large walls and the shaped loopholes.
-He ran up and down steps and tackled steep climbs and made it around the entire grounds.
+He really enjoyed seeing all the different-sized rocks that made up the large walls and the shaped loopholes.
+He ran up and down steps, tackled steep climbs and made it around the entire grounds.

-The next time we went, he was four-years-old and loved exploring the castle even more.
+The next time we went, he was four years old and loved exploring the castle even more.
+We carried our baby in a carrier while walking around Himeji Castle.

 Our return visit to Himeji Castle